Better Generalization with Semantic IDs: A Case Study in Ranking for Recommendations: Conclusion and Future Work

+We propose a new framework of adapting content embeddings in ranking models with the flexibility of controlling generalization and memorization.
+Our method is based on item Semantic IDs (SIDs) which are originally proposed in TIGER \cite{rajput2023recommender} as a hierarchical, sequential and compact representation for generative retrieval.
+The hierarchical nature of SID offer the flexibilty of granuality control by using various levels of prefixes, and the sequential property draws the connection to subword tokenization, e.g., SentencePiece model (SPM) \cite{kudo2018subword} in LLMs.
+Notably, TIGER~\cite{rajput2023recommender} uses SIDs for generative retrieval where efficiency is not a primary consideration, while our work focuses on using Semantic IDs in resource-constrained and latency-sensitive production-scale ranking models, where the hashing and adaptation through embeddings is the key.

+The detailed contributions are: (1) We propose two ways of adapting SIDs in recommendation models as a replacement of item IDs: n-gram and SPM.
+For both of them, the key idea is to create content-based hashing through sub-pieces of item SIDs, while SPM provides a learnable approach from item distribution by grouping sub-pieces with variable lengths; (2) We conduct extensive experiments on the YouTube dataset to demonstrate the effectiveness of our approaches.
+To that end, we show that SID-based adaption outperforms the directly using content embeddings.
+We also demonstrate the superior performance of SPM over n-gram when using large embedding tables with the same number of embedding lookups per item; (3) We also demonstrate the productionization of SIDs for a corpus of billions of videos in YouTube with examples of meaningful and granular hierarchical relationships, along with the success of replacing video IDs in the product scenario.

-\textit{Embedding learning:} Recommender models rely on learning good representation of categorical features.
+\paragraph{Embedding learning} Recommender models rely on learning good representation of categorical features.
 A common technique to encode categorical features is to train embeddings using one-hot embeddings.
-Word2vec~\citep{mikolov2013distributed} popularized this in the context of language models.
-Hashing trick~\citep{weinberger2009feature} is typically used when the cardinality is high, but it causes random collisions.
-Multiple hashing~\citep{zhang2020model} offers some relief, but still leads to random collisions.
-Deep Hash Embedding ~\citep{kang2021learning} circumvents this problem by not maintaining embedding tables but at the cost of increased computation in the hidden layers.
-In contrast, we use Semantic IDs --- a compute efficient way to avoid random collisions during embedding learning for item IDs.
-By enabling collisions between semantically related items, Semantic IDs improve generalization in recommender models.
+Word2vec~\cite{mikolov2013distributed} popularized this in the context of language models.
+Hashing trick~\cite{weinberger2009feature} is typically used when the cardinality is high, but it causes random collisions.
+Multiple hashing~\cite{zhang2020model} offers some relief but still leads to random collisions.
+Deep Hash Embedding ~\cite{kang2021learning} circumvents this problem by not maintaining embedding tables but at the cost of increased computation in the hidden layers.
+In contrast, we use Semantic IDs --- a compute-efficient way to avoid random collisions during embedding learning for item IDs.
+Semantic IDs improve generalization in recommender models by enabling collisions between semantically related items.